-- The Local Government Auditor’s Report for the year to 31 March 2020 was published on 21 December 2021.
+- The Local Government Auditor’s Report for the year to 31 March 2021 was published on 21 December 2021.
 The combined Local Government Auditor’s Report for the years 1 April 2021 to 31 March 2023 is due to be published in December 2023.

-- As Local Government Auditor, I have a statutory responsibility to provide an opinion on the Council’s financial statements.
-The results of my audit of the 2020-21 Statement of Accounts and my work on proper arrangements for 2020-21 are summarised in this report.
+1. As Local Government Auditor, I have a statutory responsibility to provide an opinion on the council’s financial statements.
+The results of my audit of the 2022-2023 Statement of Accounts are summarised in this report.

-- Management have specific responsibilities regarding the production of financial statements and are expected to have effective governance arrangements in place to deliver the Council’s corporate objectives.
+3. Management have specific responsibilities regarding the production of financial statements and are expected to have effective governance arrangements in place to deliver the council’s corporate objectives.
 The publication of the financial statements is an essential means to account for the stewardship and use of public money each year.